Bali is just mesmerizing, no question – yet, as it gets very busy, its eastern neighbor, the island of Lombok, becomes a valid and serene alternative.

 Before you exit the airport, you will see booths offering taxi transfers to tourist destinations including the Gili Islands.
 Although their service is sometimes a bit more expensive than the average rate, they grant hassle-free travel.
 Obviously, you can also negotiate with the drivers waiting outside.
 This can be very annoying and I don’t think it’s worth the trouble.

 Note that not all vehicles are allowed to go beyond the pier gate.
 Since it’s around two kilometers from the pier, you might want to clarify this point before making yourself comfortable in the passenger’s seat.

-Coming from Bali, you can take a fast boat at Padang Bai.
+Coming from Bali, you can take a fast boat to Padang Bai.
 This ride takes about two hours.
 There is a much cheaper ferry, however, it’s very uncomfortable and takes about six hours.
-Also, there are connections from Serangan in the south and Amed in the north.
+Also, there are connections between Serangan in the south and Amed in the north.